catseye/shelf/README.md

     Essentially the same as `which` but, if the found file is a symbolic link, display the filename that the link points to as well.

+*   `shelf_dockgh` *USER/PROJECT*

+    Convenience command which, given the user (or organization) and repository name of a repository on Github, clones that repository using `git`, then runs `shelf_build` and `shelf_link` on the clone's directory.
+This makes the most sense if the current directory is on the `SHELF_PATH`, but no check is made.

+*   `shelf_push` *DEST* *DIR* [*DIR* ...]

+    Pushes changes from the project in *DIR* to the project of the same basename in *DEST*.
+Currently only supports git repos.  *DEST* should be a directory on the `SHELF_PATH`.

+*   `shelf_fanout` *DIR*

+    Executes a `shelf_push` to every directory on the `SHELF_PATH` that contains a project directory that has the same basename as *DIR*.

+### Catalog files

+In the context of shelf, a _catalog file_ is a text file with one entry per line.
+Each entry consists of a directory name, optionally followed by an `@` symbol followed by a tag name.

+Several commands operate on catalog files, which are usually supplied via standard input.
+Some of these commands ignore the tag names.

 *   `shelf_populate_from_distfiles` *DIR* < *CATALOG*

     TBW